deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**:
   - 1: Output efield.
   - 0: do not Output efield.
-  The unit of output file if atomic unit.
+  The unit of output file is atomic unit.
 - **Default**: 0

 ### ocp